ronancpl/HeavenMS/docs/feature_list.md

 * Exclusive quest items that went missing from inventory reacquireable from NPC quest talk.
 * Mechanics for Item Raise functionality operational.
 * Players no longer are given movement control just after completing a quest but still talking with the NPC.
-* Quests that makes use of progress data shows up as completeable to the player on conditions met.
+* Quests that make use of progress data show up as completable to the player on conditions met.

 Player Social Network: